Hi. I’m Harper.

 No. Harper runs on-device, no matter what.
 There are no special hardware requirements.
 No GPU, no additional memory, no fuss.

-Come pay us a visit on GitHub.
+Pay us a visit on GitHub.